antonhornquist/Grrr-sc/README.md

 a.view.removeAllChildren;
 ```

+## Requirements

+This code requires the [SerialOSCClient-sc](http://github.com/antonhornquist/SerialOSCClient-sc) library and has been developed and tested in SuperCollider 3.8.0.

+## Installation

+Make sure the [SerialOSCClient-sc](http://github.com/antonhornquist/SerialOSCClient-sc) library is properly installed.

+Copy the Grrr-sc folder to the user-specific or system-wide extension directory.
+Recompile the SuperCollider class library.

+The user-specific extension directory may be retrieved by evaluating Platform.userExtensionDir in SuperCollider, the system-wide by evaluating Platform.systemExtensionDir.

 ## Documentation

-Tutorials, example apps and reference documentation in schelp format is available via the SuperCollider IDE.
+Tutorials, example apps and reference documentation in schelp format is automatically available via the SuperCollider IDE when the library is installed.

 ## Implementation

-Please do note that code readability has been favored over optimizations.
+Pleas note that code readability has been favored over optimizations.

 The [grrr-rb](http://github.com/antonhornquist/grrr-rb) library is a Ruby port of this library.
 The SuperCollider and Ruby classes are generated using the [rsclass-rb](http://github.com/antonhornquist/rsclass-rb) class generator based on meta data defined in the [grrr-meta-rb](http://github.com/antonhornquist/grrr-meta-rb) repository.